Accepting applications September 1–November 30, 2014

 The Mandel Center is able to provide visa assistance to fellows and their dependents, if necessary.
 Fellows are responsible for securing their own housing accommodations and health insurance.
 We do not provide support allowances for accompanying family members.

-Fellowship winners will have access to a work space, a computer, telephone, facsimile machine, and photocopier.
+Fellowship winners will have access to a work space, computer, telephone, facsimile machine, and photocopier.
 We encourage cost-sharing by home institutions or other relevant organizations to extend the residency of the applicant at the Mandel Center or to make possible additional research at other institutions in the Unites States and abroad.

 Fellowships may start as early as August 3, 2015, and must be completed no later than December 31, 2016.